shotit/shotit-frontend/README.md

 # shotit-frontend
-The frontend of shotit, with full documetation.
+The frontend of shotit, with full documentation.

 # Website